Eating Jamun During Pregnancy

 Jamun, also known as java plum or black plum, is a popular Indian berry that is known for its numerous health benefits.
-Is you are craving for jamun during pregnancy, you may be wondering whether or not it’s safe to eat when expecting.
+If you are craving jamun during pregnancy, you may be wondering whether or not it’s safe to eat when expecting.
+In addition to being delicious and low in calories, black jamun holds a treasure trove of health benefits for expectant mothers.
 Jamun is one of those fruits that do your little one a world of good and are low in calories.
 Although you might not be able to indulge yourself in your favourite dishes, you’ll be happy to know that you’re allowed to eat jamun when you’re expecting.

 Read on to find out its numerous benefits and when it’s suitable to eat black jamun during pregnancy.